teknomo/IdealFlowNetwork/README.md

 Latest Stable Version: [1.5.5](https://pypi.org/project/IdealFlowNetwork/1.5.5/)

-The latest the zip file (still unstable) versioncan be downloaded from [GitHub](https://github.com/teknomo/IdealFlowNetwork), unzip the files in a folder.
+The latest the zip file (still unstable) version can be downloaded from [GitHub](https://github.com/teknomo/IdealFlowNetwork), unzip the files in a folder.
 1. Go to folder *pkg*

 ```bash